-We talked to Adrián Heredia, CEO & Founder at Byld about how they build and co-found new ventures with corporations and here is what he said about it.
+Adrián Heredia, CEO & Founder of Byld tells us more about how they build and co-found new ventures with corporations.

 First of all, how are you and your family doing in these COVID-19 times?